MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-2-example-census-data.md

 ---

-# Example: Analyzing US census data with ScaleR (Microsoft R)
+# Tutorial: Analyzing US census data with RevoScaleR (Microsoft R)

-This example builds on what you learned in the [quick start introduction to ScaleR](scaler-getting-started.md) by exploring the import and statistical ScaleR functions typically used with larger data sets.
+This example builds on what you learned in an [earlier tutorial](scaler-getting-started.md) by exploring the import and statistical RevoScaleR functions typically used with larger data sets.
 As before, you'll work with sample data to complete the steps.

 ## Download the census dataset